 Mitigation measure compliance shall be monitored by the appropriate County Department, generally through the County’s existing building clearance issuance and finalization process.
 This process allows the Planning Department and other County departments to review the building plans and the “as built” project for compliance with the mitigation measures imposed.

 Other agencies shall monitor the mitigation measures that they request or that are within their area of expertise.
-The Project Planner shall notify these agencies of the mitigation monitoring required.
+The project planner shall notify these agencies of the mitigation monitoring required.
 These agencies shall inform the County in writing when each of their mitigation measures has been complied with completely.

 Section 804.
 Fees.
 [State CEQA Guidelines §15045]